Last Updated: May 13, 2026

 9. SunSun JVP – Cheap, cheap, and CHEAP!
 The cheapest choice for those on a budget!

 If you are looking for a wave maker that is dirt cheap, the SunSun JVP Wavemakers are what you are looking for.
-Easily the cheapest aquarium wave maker on the list.
+Easily the cheapest wavemaker on the list.
 The SunSun JVP wake maker is so cheap, I have no clue how the manufacturer even makes money on these when you add in shipping costs.
 Regardless, these are powerful and cheap wavemakers and are well suited for those on tight budgets.

 These are offered in a few GPH (gallons per hour) options, and several packages you will see online will actually come with 2 units, which is great knowing that you should expect these units not to last.
 The pumps are so cheap, you can nearly disregard the durability concerns.
 I still wouldn’t personally use them on my display tanks, but I do use them for my mixing stations and when making water changes.
 Their value really can’t be beat.